-- (A) Unit Sizes (8 points).
+(A) Unit Sizes (8 points).
 The Development must meet the minimum requirements identified in this subparagraph to qualify for points.
-Points for this item will be automatically granted for Applications involving Rehabilitation (excluding Reconstruction), for Developments receiving funding from USDA, or for Supportive Housing Developments without meeting these square footage minimums only if requested in the Self Scoring Form. - (i) five-hundred fifty (550) square feet for an Efficiency Unit; - (ii) six-hundred fifty (650) square feet for a one Bedroom Unit; - (iii) eight-hundred fifty (850) square feet for a two Bedroom Unit; - (iv) one-thousand fifty (1,050) square feet for a three Bedroom Unit; and - (v) one-thousand two-hundred fifty (1,250) square feet for a four Bedroom Unit. - (B) Unit and Development Features (7 points).
+Points for this item will be automatically granted for Applications involving Rehabilitation (excluding Reconstruction), for Developments receiving funding from USDA, or for Supportive Housing Developments without meeting these square footage minimums only if requested in the Self Scoring Form.

+- (i) five-hundred fifty (550) square feet for an Efficiency Unit; - (ii) six-hundred fifty (650) square feet for a one Bedroom Unit; - (iii) eight-hundred fifty (850) square feet for a two Bedroom Unit; - (iv) one-thousand fifty (1,050) square feet for a three Bedroom Unit; and - (v) one-thousand two-hundred fifty (1,250) square feet for a four Bedroom Unit.

+(B) Unit and Development Features (7 points).
 Applicants that elect in an Application to provide specific amenity and quality features in every Unit at no extra charge to the tenant will be awarded points based on the point structure provided in §10.101(b)(6)(B) of this title (relating to Site and Development Requirements and Restrictions) and as certified to in the Application.
 The amenities will be required to be identified in the LURA.
-Rehabilitation Developments will start with a base score of three (3) points and Supportive Housing Developments will start with a base score of five (5) points. - (2) Sponsor Characteristics. (§42(m)(1)(C)(iv)) (1 point).
-An Application may qualify to receive one (1) point provided the ownership structure contains a HUB certified by the Texas Comptroller of Public Accounts by the Full Application Delivery Date, or Qualified Nonprofit Organization provided the Application is under the Nonprofit Set-Aside.
+Rehabilitation Developments will start with a base score of three (3) points and Supportive Housing Developments will start with a base score of five (5) points.

+(2) Sponsor Characteristics. (§42(m)(1)(C)(iv)) (1 point).
+An Application may qualify to receive up to two one (21) points under subparagraphs (A) and (B) of this paragraph.

+(A) provided tThe ownership structure contains a HUB certified by the Texas Comptroller of Public Accounts by the Full Application Delivery Date, or Qualified Nonprofit Organization provided the Application is under the Nonprofit Set-Aside.
 The HUB or Qualified Nonprofit Organization must have some combination of ownership interest in the General Partner of the Applicant, cash flow from operations, and developer fee which taken together equal at least 80 percent and no less than 5 percent for any category.
 For example, a HUB or Qualified Nonprofit Organization may have 20 percent ownership interest, 30 percent of the developer fee, and 30 percent of cash flow from operations.
-The HUB or Qualified Nonprofit Organization must also materially participate in the Development and operation of the Development throughout the Compliance Period and must have experience directly related to the housing industry, which may include experience with property management, construction, development, financing, or compliance.
-A Principal of the HUB or Qualified Nonprofit Organization cannot be a Related Party to any other Principal of the Applicant or Developer (excluding another Principal of said HUB or Qualified Nonprofit Organization). - (c) Criteria to serve and support Texans most in need. - (1) Income Levels of Tenants. (§§2306.111(g)(3)(B) and (E); 2306.6710(b)(1)(C) and (e); and §42(m)(1)(B)(ii)(I)) An Application may qualify for up to sixteen (16) points for rent and income restricting a Development for the entire Affordability Period at the levels identified in subparagraph (A) or (B) of this paragraph. - (A) For any Development located within a non-Rural Area of the Dallas, Fort Worth, Houston, San Antonio, or Austin MSAs: - (i) At least 40 percent of all low-income Units at 50 percent or less of AMGI (16 points); - (ii) At least 30 percent of all low income Units at 50 percent or less of AMGI (14 points); or - (iii) At least 20 percent of all low-income Units at 50 percent or less of AMGI (12 points). - (B) For Developments proposed to be located in areas other than those listed in subparagraph (A) of this paragraph:
+The HUB or Qualified Nonprofit Organization must also materially participate in the Development and operation of the Development throughout the Compliance Period-and must have experience directly related to the housing industry, which may include experience with property management, construction, development, financing, or compliance.
+A Principal of the HUB or Qualified Nonprofit Organization cannot be a Related Party to any other Principal of the Applicant or Developer (excluding another Principal of said HUB or Qualified Nonprofit Organization).
+(1 point)

+(B) Previous Participation Compliance History.
+The portfolio of the Applicant does not have compliance history of a category 2, 3, or 4 as determined in accordance with 10TAC §1.301, related to Previous Participation.
+(1 point)

+(c) Criteria to serve and support Texans most in need.